 Dash of Worcestershire sauce to taste

 Begin by preparing your dough.
 Mix flour, sugar and salt.
 Combine yeast with warm water.
 Add to flour mixture.
-Mix in melted margarine and milk.
+Mix in melted butter and milk.
 Mix the ingredients until combined, and then add eggs.
 Place the dough in a greased bowl and cover with a towel.
 Let the dough rise in a warm place until it doubles.

 Meanwhile, begin cooking your filling.
 Brown the hamburger with the diced onion.
 Drain the grease from the cooked meat.
 Return the meat to low heat.
 Stir in the sliced cabbage and allow the heat to wilt the cabbage slightly.
 Add salt and pepper to taste, as well as a dash or two of Worcestershire sauce.
 Let the mixture cool while the dough finishes rising.